 You get the idea — long.

 Using long-tailed keywords reduces competition and ensures visitors find what they’re looking for on your sites.
-Time on site and low bounce rate have the bonus of improving your SERPs.
+Time on site and low bounce rate has the bonus of improving your SERPs.

 Content marketing myth #5 – Google Analytics